 IGTAD Committee Voting Members are those nominated by Independent Gas Transporters and Transporters.

-Each year a total of up to ten (10) voting members will be appointed comprising:
+Each year a total of up to ten (10) Voting Members will be appointed comprising:

 five (5) persons representing the Transporters, being the members of the UNC Committee from time to time appointed by the Transporters; and Transporters will nominate up to five (5) Voting Members.